Subordination algebras in modal logic: Preliminary dualities

-There is also the weak category \textbf{wMA} of modal algebras with Boolean algebras homomorphisms $f$ satisfying $\lozenge f(a) \leq f(\lozenge a)$, corresponding to axiom (w) by way of \eqref{eq2}.
-The strong category, the one of tense algebras, will be considered in the next section.
+Finally, there is the weak category \textbf{wMA} of modal algebras with Boolean algebra morphisms $f$ satisfying $\lozenge f(a) \leq f(\lozenge a)$, corresponding to axiom (w), whether (a) or (b) is used. \item In \cite{SantoliThese}, subordination algebras are studied within another language, the language of strict implication, $\rightsquigarrow$, defined on subordination algebras by

-It is now time to say that subordination algebras have been studied by Celani under the name of quasi-modal algebras in \cite{Quasimod} and \cite{qcong}.
-Among other things he has extended Stone duality for modal algebras to the category that correspond to \textbf{$\blacklozenge$Sub} in our setting.
-We present his results (adapted to the category \textbf{$\lozenge$Sub}) and adopt his definition of subordination algebra because it is particularly suited for introducing canonical extensions.